How to Use Papaya Leaf Juice for Dengue Fever

 What is Dengue?

-Although there are currently no pharmaceuticals available to treat dengue, it is still very important to be monitored by a doctor when suffering from the disease.
-By testing your blood, they can check that your white blood cell and platelet count are not dropping too low and that you are not at risk of dengue hemorrhagic fever.
+Although there are currently no approved treatments for dengue, it is still very important to be monitored by a doctor when suffering from the disease.

-This study, done by a Sri Lankan doctor, followed 12 patients diagnosed with dengue and low platelet count.
+One study done by a Sri Lankan doctor followed 12 patients diagnosed with dengue and low platelet count.
 They were given a 5 mL dose papaya leaf extract, obtained by crushing fresh papaya leaves, at eight hour intervals.

-None of the 12 patients required hospitalization following the papaya leaf juice administration and 5 patients with itching hemorrhagic skin rash found that it disappeared within 2 days of the treatment.
+None of the 12 patients required hospitalization following the papaya leaf juice administration and 5 patients with itching hemorrhagic skin rash found that it disappeared within 2 days of taking the dengue fever treatment.

 This Malaysian Ministry of Health website article discusses a randomized controlled trial on 228 hospital patients with dengue fever.
 In the trial, half were given papaya leaf juice for 3 days and experienced a significant increase in platelet count versus the control group.